privacycg/CHIPS/README.md

 Consider the site `example.com` who uses a third-party CDN, `static.cdn.com` to host some of its static assets.
 `static.cdn.com`'s network uses load balancing servers which use a cookie to store the result of computing the best way to route an incoming request.

-With unpartitioned third-party cookies, when a user navigates to `example.com` for the first time, `static.cdn.com` would respond to a browser's first request to them with the following `Set-Cookie` header:
+With unpartitioned third-party cookies, when a user navigates to `example.com` for the first time, `static.cdn.com` would respond to a browser's first request with the following `Set-Cookie` header:

 ```
 Set-Cookie: __Host-lb=a3e7; SameSite=None; Secure; HttpOnly; Path=/;